To apply, after reading the information below, please submit an application here:

 - Seek opportunities for peer-to-peer learning and build partnerships with colleagues in other grantmaking organizations.

-- Ambassador for the Foundation’s work on racial equity and racial justice; engages with partners across all sectors on racial equity issues and maintains an understanding of the history of inequality in the DC region and its impact on communities of color, with a particular focus on the immigrant experience.
+- Ambassador for the Foundation’s work on racial equity and racial justice; engages with partners across all sectors on racial equity issues and maintains an understanding of the history of inequality in the DC region and its impact on communities of color, with a particular focus on Prince George’s County.